romanvm/service.addic7ed/.github/ISSUE_TEMPLATE/bug_report.md

 **Kodi debug log:**
 <!-- See here: https://kodi.wiki/view/Log_file/Easy
 This is a mandatory item and a regular (non-debug) log is not enough!
-Bug reports without debug logs may be closed without explanation. -->
+Bug reports without debug logs may be closed without explanation.
+Please attach entire log files or post pastebin links to them and don't copy-paste excerpts.
+It's for the developer to decide what info is relevant and what is not. -->

 **Additional context**
 <!-- Add any other context about the problem here. -->